reqable/reqable-docs/en-US/getting-started/installation/index.md

 Even if the certificate has been successfully installed in the system directory, the `NET:ERR_CERTIFICATE_TRANSPARENCY_REQUIRED` will still occur.
 In this case, please remove the certificate from the system directory and install it in the user directory.
 The Chrome kernel browser will trust the user certificate by default and will not perform CT log verification.

+#### 7. Flutter Apps

+App developed with the Flutter only trust system certificates, not user directory certificates.
+This is hardcoded into the framework.
+Neither configuring `network_security_config.xml` nor lowering `targetSdkVersion` will take effect.

 ### iOS

 Installing CA certificate on an iOS device is very easy.
 Just follow the steps below.